miragejs/miragejs/README.md

 });
 ```

-Of course, you can put calls to `create` and `createList` within your test module's `setup` block if you want to share them across `test`s.
+You can also put calls to `create` and `createList` within your test module's `setup` block if you want to share them across `test`s.
 View the [dummy acceptance tests](tests/acceptance) for more examples, or browse the [full Factory API docs](../../wiki/Factories) in the wiki.

 -----